 In some cases, it is necessary to guide a user amongst different pages within the same web platform.
-In this article, we’ll explain how to create interactive guides that span across different URLs.
+This article will explain how to create interactive guides across different URLs.

 Should I create separate guides for separate URLs?

-When you create a guide, always make sure that your users will take a key action that will lead them to their “Aha!
+When you create a guide, always make sure that your users take a critical action that will lead them to their “Aha!
 Moments.”

-As a best practice, you’d want to guide your users to only one key action within a walkthrough.
-The preferred scenario would be to reach this key action without changing the URL path.
+As a best practice, you’d want to guide your users to only one essential action within a walkthrough.
+The preferred scenario would be to reach this necessary action without changing the URL path.

 However, if a user needs to follow a different URL path to take the same key action, you can create guides that span across multiple URLs.